UK Web Focus

 Baggy Trousers

-Posted by Brian Kelly (UK Web Focus) on 8 February 2008
+Posted by Brian Kelly on 8 Feb 2008

 Yesterday in a post on Is That A Pistol In Your Pocket?
 I wondered what type of mobile devices we would be carrying on our person in 5 years time.
 James Clay “wonder[ed] if the devices will get bigger rather than smaller?” as the screen size is a factor for viewing images and watching movies and Mike Ellis suggested that “we’ll probably laugh at the number of devices we carry now“.